How to buy a house in lockdown – a pandemic guide.

-There are many people out there wondering if they can buy a house during yet another lockdown.
-So, can you?
+There are many people out there wondering, can you buy a house in lockdown… So, can you?

 Yes, you can!